Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

 It's a special linux distro with many wifi tools pre-installed, and ready for hacking, easily installable on a usb stick.

-I know there's kali linux, but it's 2GB download, and you know, the 50kb/s won't help, I have wifislax already downloaded, it's a 3 years old copy, but those things still work.
+I know there's kali linux, but it's 2GB download, and you know, the 50kb/s won't help, I have wifislax already downloaded, _it's a 3 years old copy_, but those things still _work_.

 ## Knowing the router configuration/settings webpage

-As most routers, the router settings page is at http://192.168.1.1/, and those settings pages, are accessed throw http, and you know, that's not encrypted at all.
+As most routers, the router settings page is at http://192.168.1.1/, and those settings pages, are accessed through http, and you know, it's not encrypted at all.

-Unlike classic routers, this router gives a page with a fields for username and password
+Unlike classic routers, this router gives a page with fields for username and password:

 ![00-router-login-page.png]({{ site.url }}/images/posts/2019-08-08-Hacking-my-router-settings/00-router-login-page.png)

-I downloaded the page, inspected it's content, and found the javascript code for the login button:
+I downloaded the page, inspected it's content, and found the following javascript code for the login button:

 ```js
 function PCSubWin()